osilander/bonito_benchmarks/README.md

 that has been filtered for high quality (hq) reads using `filtlong` as indicated above.

 In a 250 Kbp windown, the maximum q-score is 54 ( log10(2.5e5)\*10 ). (actually this
 is the score for a window with one error.
+Below, for windows with no errors, I assign a q-score of the (max + 1))
-I don't know how to score a window with no errors) For some additional intution on scores for the 250Kbp-windowed plot below:
+For some additional
+intution on scores for the 250Kbp-windowed plot below: